camusdb/camusdb.github.io/docs/serializable-retries.md

 body of the transaction self-contained.
 Keep it free of side effects that you cannot repeat.

-In .NET, `CamusDB.Client` provides `SerializableRetryHelper.ExecuteAutocommitAsync(...)` for single-statement work.
+The .NET driver provides `SerializableRetryHelper.ExecuteAutocommitAsync(...)` for single-statement work.
-The helper replays a retryable statement with backoff.
-An explicit transaction of several statements remains the responsibility of the application.
+The TypeScript connector provides `transaction(...)` and `withRetry(...)` for a repeatable unit of work.
+These helpers replay retryable work with backoff.
+An explicit transaction that you manage by hand remains the responsibility of the application.

 ## Retry an unresolved finalize